The lakes of the English Lake District

 Which is the largest lake in the Lake District?

 Lake Windermere is the largest lake in both the Lake District and England.
 It stretches approximately 10.5 miles (17 km) in length and covers an area of 5.7 square miles (14.8 square km).
+For more details check out our list of lakes by size.

 Which is the deepest lake in the Lake District?